How to cope with seasonal affective disorder (SAD)

 In addition to these treatments, vitamin D may also be considered as a treatment option.
 Although supplements have not been approved as an official SAD treatment, research shows that many people with SAD have lower levels of vitamin D. This could be from decreased exposure to sunlight or a diet low in vitamin D.

 If you’re curious about your own vitamin D levels and are at risk for SAD, your doctor can order a simple blood test.
-If your levels are low, you may be advised to eat more vitamin D-rich foods such as salmon, whole milk and Portobello mushrooms or to take supplements.
+If your levels are low, you may be advised to take a supplement or eat more vitamin D-rich foods such as salmon, whole milk, or Portobello mushrooms.

 More On